Rent To Own Pros and Cons | Is It Worth It?

 Unlike an unsecured loan or subprime mortgage, rent to own gives you time — typically one to five years — to build the financial profile that A-lenders want to see: stronger credit, documented income, and a growing down payment.

-3. Lower Barrier to Entry
+4. Lower Barrier to Entry for a Home Purchase

-A standard mortgage in BC typically requires a minimum 5% down payment — plus CMHC (Canada Mortgage and Housing Corporation) insurance premiums on top of that.
-For a $680,000 Kelowna townhome, that’s $34,000 minimum, before factoring in closing costs.
+A standard mortgage in BC typically requires a minimum 5% down payment on the first $500,000, and 10% on the portion of the purchase price between $500,000 and $1,500,000—plus CMHC (Canada Mortgage and Housing Corporation) insurance premiums on top of that.
+For a $680,000 Kelowna townhome, that’s $43,000 minimum before factoring in closing costs.

 Rent to own through our program at Kelowna Rent2Own requires a minimum 3.5% option deposit — meaning you can move into your future home sooner, with less cash on hand, while systematically building equity over the term through rent credits.